joarreola/ETAMessages/README.md

     info.
 At times it reports specific app state, sort of like a console.

     Post-Review Updates:
-    - Update upload.uploadLocation() call to pass a closure
+    - Update upload.uploadLocation() call to pass a closure.
-    - Update gpsLocation.uploadToIcloud() call to pass a closure
+      Update gpsLocation.uploadToIcloud() call to pass a closure.
+    - Add display argument to gpsLocation.checkRemote() call.
+Call self.pollManager.fetchRemote() with a closure that is called back with a packet argument.
+Call displayUpdate() in main DispatchQueue.
+      Move display updates into self.eta.getEtaDistanc() closure.

 - What is the project supposed to do?
   In an environment consiting of two mobile devices, the ETAMessages app